brndnsmth/flask-web-app-entra-id/README.md

 1. Follow the [Quickstart: Deploy a Python web app to Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/quickstart-python), replacing the sample app with this project.
 2. Configure the app's settings in Azure to include the environment variables from your `.env` file.
 3. If `SESSION_TYPE = "filesystem"` is set in `app_config.py`, enable "session affinity" (ARR affinity) in the Azure App Service settings.

----

-## Building from Scratch

-If you'd like to build a similar project from scratch, refer to the [Flask instructions in the Microsoft Identity library documentation](https://identity-library.readthedocs.io/en/latest/flask.html).
-You can also review the source code of this project for additional implementation details.

----

-## Contributing

-If you encounter any issues or have suggestions for improvement, please open an issue on [GitHub](../../issues).

-For contributions, see the [CONTRIBUTING.md](/CONTRIBUTING.md) file.

-This project follows the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For questions or concerns, contact [opencode@microsoft.com](mailto:opencode@microsoft.com).

----

-## License

-This project is licensed under the [MIT License](LICENSE).